 |Photographs from the Museum’s Collection

-The Minneapolis Institute of Arts’ Department of Photographs includes fine historic and contemporary works that cover the history of the medium from 1839 to the present.
-Featured here is a selection of more than 3300 photographs from the Museum’s permanent collection, representing the work of more than 400 photographers.
+Mia’s Department of Photographs includes fine historic and contemporary works that cover the history of the medium from 1839 to the present.
+Featured here is a selection of more than 3,300 photographs from the museum’s permanent collection, representing the work of more than 400 photographers.

 |Prints and Drawings from the Museum’s Collection

-Established in 1916, the Department of Prints and Drawings at The Minneapolis Institute of Arts is responsible for the care, exhibition, and acquisition of works of art on paper.
-Featured here is a selection of more than 2600 works from the Museum’s permanent collection.
-Featured here is a selection of more than 2600 works from the Museum’s permanent collection.
+Established in 1916, the Department of Prints and Drawings at the Minneapolis Institute of Art is responsible for the care, exhibition, and acquisition of works of art on paper.
+Featured here is a selection of more than 2,600 works from Mia’s permanent collection.

 |Restoring a Masterwork

 In the late 19th century, Louis Sullivan conceived the idea of an authentic American architecture suited to the needs of people living in the modern age.
 Employing his principles of unified design, Sullivan’s followers, including Frank Lloyd Wright, William Gray Purcell, and George Grant Elmslie, developed what is now known as the Prairie School.
-Unified Vision explores these modern concepts through the exemplary Prairie School collection at The Minneapolis Institute of Arts.
+Unified Vision explores these modern concepts through the exemplary Prairie School collection at Mia.

 2400 Third Avenue South